-In order to maintain a more steady emotional state and become less reactive to situations, you need to be proactive and plan relaxation into your life.
+To maintain a more steady emotional state and become less reactive to situations, you need to be proactive and plan relaxation in your life.
 You need to plan breaks just as much as you need to plan meals or meetings.
 Routine times of relaxing can help defuse bouts of anger.
-Relaxation helps to level your mind and boost your emotional wellbeing, working to make you more likely to respond to things in a healthy way.
+Relaxation helps to level your mind and boost your emotional wellbeing, working to make you more likely to respond to things healthily.

 It is important to clarify that relaxing does not have to be the practice of sitting with self-awareness.
-The do-nothing of meditation can actually be quite the challenge.
-The goal in this section is find reprieve from challenge and for your mind, body, and spirit to rest so you can recharge your personal energy.
+The do-nothing of meditation can be quite the challenge.
+The goal in this section is to find reprieve from a challenge and for your mind, body, and spirit to rest so you can recharge your energy.

-Here are a few things that you can do to relax in a healthy manner:
+Here are a few things that you can do to relax healthily:

-Communicate with others at home in order to let them know how important your relaxation is.
+Communicate with others at home to let them know how important your relaxation is.
 Offer others free time to relax as well.